DIY Cat Litter Box Idea – Dump That Smelly Flat Pan and Make a Nice Box Instead!

 I lined the round cutout area with duct tape so the entry-exit opening for the cats would be nice and smooth and they wouldn’t get any rough plastic scratches as they go in and come out.

 And walla, that was a snap!
 No “kitten” it was that easy to make!

 You could easily use one large 18-20 gal size tote and just create an opening in the lid that can be round or square.
-At $16.97 each, compared to what you might spend on what of those modular cube designs that are about $50 and up.
-And yes, here is mine:
+At $16-something each, compared to what you might spend on what of those modular cube designs that are about $50 and up.
+And yes, here is mine in the pic below 🙂

 I even drilled two small holes on the side and with a little wire fashioned into a “hook” -I had a handy hanger for that all-too important scoop!
 Personally I think I like this design the best.